KannonZenetism/pattern-intelligence/commentary/implicated-intelligence-and-moved-motion.md

 It strengthens it.

-To say that intelligence can move without being self-moving does not deny the beings who truly move from within.
+To say that intelligence can move without being self-moving does not deny the beings who move from within by their own inward orientation.
 It protects them from being confused with compelled motion, hollow replication, portal-conditioned response, or intelligence shaped by another's orientation.

 It also protects relative structures from being overnamed.